 Organisations select proposed candidates for an interview and schedule interviews between November 13 and December 11.
 Please note, being proposed by IGA to an organisation does not give candidates any guarantee to be invited for an interview by the respective organisations.
 The organisations, not IGA or AMID, decide whom they select from all proposed candidates.

-Please note, that international candidates currently studying at ISS (International Institute of Social Studies the Hague) who are graduating in December 2018 can apply for AMID, even though they have not yet graduated.
+International candidates currently studying at ISS (International Institute of Social Studies the Hague) who are graduating in December 2018 can apply for AMID, even though they have not yet graduated.
 Please highlight your ISS background in your application.

 AMID does not refund travel expenses made during the selection process or information day.